lakshmireddyct0017/EduAPPReactNative/README.md

 An education app which displays courses and has a news tab to keep aspirants updated all in one place,includes an about screen which describes the apps features ad a contact form for users to submit queries.

-NewsApi has been used for displaying the news on the news screen
+NewsAPI has been used for displaying the news on the news screen

 This project was done using reactNative